How Can Counselling or Psychotherapy Help?

 Thirdly, your life will change for the better.
 I like to be reminded here of some wisdom traditions which maintain that although things can look fixed, stuck, they never actually stay the same.
 Change of some sort is inevitable and in good psychotherapy it is possible to harness this positively.

-Finally, I like to draw upon the the Serenity Prayer, (from a psychological rather than religious perspective) which reminds us that while change is possible, it may involve a dance with acceptance.
-For while it takes courage to change the things we can change, for those we can't, it needs acceptance.
-Sometimes knowing this brings relief and sometimes a lot of grief.
-All of this delicate understanding can take time to emerge.
+Finally, I like to draw upon the the Serenity Prayer, (from a psychological rather than religious perspective) which reminds us that while change happens, it sometimes 'dances with' acceptance - of those things we realize we can't change.
+This may sometimes bring relief among other feelings or a lot of grief.
+It can be delicate work indeed.

 So looking more specifically, here is a list of one or more things that you may gain from psychotherapy